 Below is an outline of the stages and exercises that took place at this Design Jam.
 For everything that you need to facilitate your own workshop, please follow the links to the relevant part of our toolkit.

 As this Design Jam focussed on real startup businesses based at Station F, we needed to collect information to best understand their needs.
 The week before the Design Jam, business founders and leads were asked about their opportunities and challenges around data protection regulation.
 Had they looked at new consent flows or built transparency into their service?
 What areas of their design need the most work, and what would be their ideal output by working with designers and experts?
+To this end, we helped startups to prepare a Data use brief.

 Subject matter experts gave presentations to the group: Thomas Saint-Aubin, a legal tech lawyer, and Olaf Avenati, data designer.